List of Welsh Cup finals

 The Wrexham team which won the first Welsh Cup in 1878.
 The team are pictured without the trophy, as it was not ready until a year later.

 The Football Association of Wales Challenge Cup, commonly known as the Welsh Cup, is a knockout cup competition in Welsh football, organised by the Football Association of Wales (the FAW).
 It is the third-oldest association football competition in the world, behind only its English and Scottish equivalents, having begun in 1877.
 The tournament is open to any men's football team in Wales; however, the club's ground must meet certain requirements laid out by the FAW prior to entering.
-Welsh clubs playing within the English football league system have been excluded from entering the tournament since 1995, a few years after the creation of the League of Wales, when UEFA decreed that the winner of the competition could not compete in the European Cup Winners' Cup unless the sides were barred from entering.
+Welsh clubs playing within the English football league system have been excluded from entering the tournament since 1995, a few years after the creation of the League of Wales, when UEFA decreed that the winner of the competition could not compete in the Cup Winners' Cup unless the sides were barred from entering.
 This prohibition currently affects five clubs: Cardiff City, Merthyr Town, Newport County, Swansea City and Wrexham.
 During its history, the competition has allowed some English clubs close to Wales to enter the tournament and has been won on 21 occasions by teams based outside Wales' borders.

-As of 2016, the record for the most wins is held by Wrexham, who have won the competition on 23 occasions, their last victory coming in 1995.
+As of 2026, the record for the most wins is held by Wrexham, who have won the competition on 23 occasions, their last victory coming in 1995.
 Apart from Wrexham, only Cardiff City, Swansea City and The New Saints have won the competition on 10 or more occasions, having won 22, 10 and 10 respectively.
-The New Saints hold the record for the most times an English team has won the Cup, having claimed victory on ten occasions, the last of which in 2024-25.
+The New Saints hold the record for the most times an English team has won the Cup, having claimed victory on ten occasions, the last of which in 2024–25.